Prudence Burns Burrell: Early life and education

-Burrell was born in Mounds, Illinois on March 23, 1916.
+Prudence Hathaway Burns was born in Mounds, Illinois on March 23, 1916.
 She grew up with a caretaker in Danville, Illinois.
 In 1934, she graduated from Lovejoy High School, where she excelled in Latin.
 After high school, she moved to St. Louis, where she worked as a maid to put herself through nursing school.
 Burrell trained at the nursing school at a segregated hospital in Kansas City, General Hospital No. 2, and was certified as a registered nurse in 1939.
 In 1941, she was starting her degree in public health at the University of Minnesota, which she completed after the war.

 Career

 In 1941, First Lady Eleanor Roosevelt, Dr. Mary McLeod Bethune, and Mable Staupers, president of the Negro Graduate Nurses Association, urged the Army Surgeon General to recruit black nurses.
 After the attack on Pearl Harbor, the Army's quota of only 48 black nurses was lifted, and recruitment of African American nurses began nationwide.
 Burrell was asked by the Kansas City, Missouri, chapter of the American Red Cross to recruit nurses, but ended up joining the Army Nurse Corps herself on October 20, 1942, with the rank of second lieutenant.
 She eventually attained the rank of first lieutenant, but was technically not allowed to treat white troops.

 Burrell attended basic training at Fort Huachuca.
 She was part of the 268th Station Hospital for three years.
-On October 15, 1943 she and her unit were stationed in Australia for six months before they were transferred to a hospital in Milne Bay, New Guinea.
+On October 15, 1943, she and her unit were stationed in Australia for six months before they were transferred to a hospital in Milne Bay, New Guinea.
 In May 1945, the hospital unit was transferred to the Philippines.
-As the war was ending, Burrell married Lieutenant Lowell Burrell.
+As the war was ending, Burrell married Lieutenant Lowell Burrell, a Detroit native.
 Her wedding dress was made of a silk parachute.

-After the war, Burrell continued to study at the University of Minnesota and graduated in 1951 with a bachelors degree.
+After the war, Burrell continued to study at the University of Minnesota and graduated in 1951 with a bachelor's degree.
 She and her husband moved to Detroit and Burrell worked as a math teacher.